16 Super Foods For Your Healthy Grocery List

-A healthy diet begins at the grocery store.
-Unfortunately, it’s easy to get lost in the marketing and misinformation.
+As you know, a healthy diet begins at the supermarket.
+Unfortunately, it’s easy to get lost in the “super marketing”… yeah I went there. 😏

 It’s important to note that this is not intended to be a complete grocery list.
 Nor is it a prescribed diet.
 Instead, this is a list of foods that make up a generally healthy diet.

-First on the list is the produce section.
-Not only because it’s the first thing you see when you walk in the grocery store.
-But also the produce section is the best place to find healthy foods.
+First on the list is produce.
+For one it’s the first thing you see when you walk in the grocery store.
+But the produce section is the best place to find healthy foods.

 1. Leafy Greens